Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/CWAP/Fz3r0_-_Hacia-la-cima-del-CWAP/HT_&_VHT-Operations/Transmit-Beamforming_and_more.md

 ### Cisco: `Client Link`

 - While beamforming (TxBF) is effective, it has limitations tied to client-side capabilities.
+- ClientLink would fit into the category of **on-chip beamforming**  using standards-based **transmit beamforming with implicit feedback**, since **the client is not required to support beamforming and explicit feedback mechanisms**.
+- That's one of their big selling points, improvement of legacy clients by upgrading to 802.11n APs.
 - Cisco ClientLink is a more versatile solution because it doesn’t depend on client support and works across all device types, ensuring better overall network performance, especially in mixed environments with legacy devices.

 ---

 ### Ruckus: `Beamflex`

-- Beamforming in 802.11ac is a **radio based technology**.
-- Whereas BeamFlex engages adaptive antennas so this is an **antenna based technology**.
+- The "normal" Beamforming in 802.11ac is a **radio based technology**.
+Whereas BeamFlex engages adaptive antennas so this is an **antenna based technology**.
 - What Ruckus does is use beamforming (which is radio based) and combines it with adaptive antennas (BeamFlex which antenna based) to maximize the performance.